 See delivery charges for A3 pages up to 1kg.
 (PDF, 0.03MB)

 In the event of damage or loss in transit the customer must notify The National Archives at the address specified above within 28 days and further copies will be dispatched.

 If you choose the option to collect copies from The National Archives, we will retain the copies at the record copying counter in the Document Reading Room for 28 days from us notifying you they are ready to collect.

 We reserve the right to copy original records using the copying process or processes which will minimise risk of damage to the records, and to disallow copying of records where the risk of damage to these records is deemed high.
 There are restrictions on which copying processes may be used for certain types of records due to factors such as size and condition.
 Where a surrogate of a record exists we will normally create copies from that surrogate and not the original, for preservation reasons.

 All images delivered online will be supplied in JPEG format at 300 dpi only.

-Images are downloadable from our website for up to 21 days of us notifying you by email.
-Digital images ordered and supplied on CD will normally be supplied in JPEG format at 300 dpi.
+Images are downloadable from our website for up to 3 months of us notifying you by email.

 The National Archives will aim to provide research quality copies, which are those sufficient to convey the written or graphic information in the original document.
 There can be no guarantee that we will be able to do so - for example, if the original documents are of poor quality.
 There can also be no guarantee that the copies will be suitable for any other purpose.
 For colour copies we will aim for reasonable differentiation between colours, but we are unable to guarantee an exact colour-matched image.